|Unit||Ths. #, SA|

 |Tertiary Industries Employment||2017||2,391,884||2,384,010||#||Annual|

-Furthermore, the survey provides detailed data on, for example hours worked, conditions of employment, job search, and participation in courses and other education, for example in-service training or school courses.
-Consequently the survey can, among other things, estimate the number of employed people who work at home regularly; how many self-employed people who work during weekends; or how many people have found their job with the help of a public employment office.
+The survey provides detailed data on e.g. hours worked, conditions of employment, job search, and participation in courses and other education.
+Consequently the survey can, among other things, estimate the number of employed people who work at home regularly; how many self-employed people who work during weekends; or how many people have have a part-time job.

-Labor Force Surveys are carried out in every European country as well as in many other countries around the world following common concepts and guidelines.
-This makes the Labor Force Survey the best Danish survey for international comparisons on labor market statistics.
+Labour Force Surveys are carried out in every European country as well as in many other countries around the world following common concepts and guidelines.
+This makes the Labour Force Survey the best Danish survey for international comparisons on labour market statistics.

 The Labor Force Survey is based on telephone interviews and are conducted every day, every week, and all year.